EXMatak/snakeGameMG/README.md

 - The snake changes color after eating each piece of food.
 - The game is displayed on a 600x600 grid.

+## NEW FEATURES

+- **Highscore System**: Implemented a new local highscore system to track the highest score achieved on your machine.
+Beat your own record, close the game and come back to your highscore!
+- **Background Music**: Added background music by hkmori.
+Credit to hkmori for the music.
+[Listen here](https://www.youtube.com/watch?v=-NEGsRc3fbA)

 ## HOW TO PLAY

 1. **INSTALLATION:** Ensure you have Python 3.x installed on your system.